itsparth/edgedb-dart/rstdocs/api.rst

       Map<String, dynamic>? globals, }
     )

-Creates a new :ref:`Session <edgedb-dart-Session>` object with the given options.
+Creates a new :ref:`Session <gel-dart-Session>` object with the given options.

 Refer to the individial ``with*`` methods for details on each option.

-.. _edgedb-dart-Session-config:
+.. _gel-dart-Session-config:

 *property* ``.config``
 ......................